winjs/winjs-modules/README.md

 ## Limitations / Known Issues

 *  Currently the modular build doesn't custom-compile CSS since the CSS has not been modularized yet.
 Pre-built CSS is inside the "css" directory.
-*  Need to publish this repo to NPM and update the above instructions
 *  The build will not complete successfully unless the top-level require-style lines are left in, due to dependencies in the controls.